sphinx-doc/sphinx/doc/tutorial/describing-code.rst

    The ``py:`` prefix specifies the :term:`domain`.
-You may configure the default domain so you can omit the prefix, either globally using the :confval:`primary_domain` configuration, or per-file using the :rst:dir:`default-domain` directive.
+You may configure the default domain so you can omit the prefix, either globally using the :confval:`primary_domain` configuration, or use the :rst:dir:`default-domain` directive to change it from the point it is called until the end of the file.
    For example, if you set it to ``py`` (the default), you can write ``.. function::`` directly.